Lottie and Lisa (original title: Das doppelte Lottchen) is a German children's book by Erich Kästner, written in 1949.

 - Alliterative Family: The parents are named Luiselotte and Ludwig.
 The twins' names are Luise and Lotte after their mother.

-- Always Identical Twins: The twins look exactly alike, save for their different hairstyles.
+- Always Identical Twins: The twins look exactly alike, save for their different hairstyles (a Justified Trope, since the story hinges on it).

 - The Bully: Anni Habersetzer always picks on the smallest girl in Lotte's class so Luise-as-Lotte thinks that she deserves some decent slaps.